EXCLUSIVE-China securitisation plan expanded to include foreign banks-sources

 Chinese Premier Li Keqiang told a cabinet meeting in late August that China would aggressively expand the securitisation of credit assets.

-The central bank launched a pilot programme in 2005 to allow banks to package loans into bond-like securities known as collateralised loan obligations (CLO).
+The central bank launched a pilot programme in 2005 to allow banks to package loans into bond-like securities known as collateralised loan obligations (CLO), but growth has been slow.

-Authorities have moved slowly on the pilot programme though partly in the knowledge that the collapse of collateralised debt, backed by U.S. mortgages, triggered the global financial crisis.

-The CLO products available in China make up a tiny fraction of the overall loans market and the involvement of foreign banks will not change that ratio since they hold less than 2 percent of bank assets.

 The expanded programme is open to all of the 42 foreign banks with locally incorporated branches in China, a grouping that includes HSBC Holdings PLC , Standard Chartered PLC and Citibank.